gm2552/wfd-topology-scenarios/scenarios/multi-region-active-passive/README.md

 - Under `Connectivity`, chose `Yes` for `Public access`.
 - You can turn off performance insights under `Monitoring` if you wish.
 - Under `Additional configuration`, provide an `Initial database name` such as `dinner`;
 - You can disable backups as well if you wish.
-Finally,
 - Click `Create database`.

+After the primary cluster is available, go back to the RDS databases list and click on the DB identifier that has a role of `Regional cluster`.
+Scroll down the `Endpoints` section and make note of the endpoint with the type `writer` as this will be host field in your credentials file for the primary region.

 Using your editor of choice, update the fields with <> placeholders in the `amazonAuroraPrimary.yaml` file in the `scenarios/multi-region-active-passive` folder of this repository with the credentials and connection information for the Postgres primary cluster.
 You will need to base64 encode each secret/credential value before adding it to the `amazonAurora.yaml` file; an easy way to base64 values is to use an online tool such as https://www.base64encode.org.

-After the primary cluster is available, go back to the RDS databases list and click on the DB identifier that has a role of `Regional cluster`.
-Scroll down the `Endpoints` section and make note of the endpoint with the type `writer` as this will be host field in your credentials file for the primary region.

 To create the secondary cluster: